omahacodeschool/ruby-prompt__arrays/lib/arrays.md

         => 17

 # How would you reverse the order of elements in an Array?
+It wasn't clear whether or not you wanted a permanent change to the order of the elements so that's why I used this first method to list the elements in reverse:

     arr = ["Laura", "Florence", "Tori"]
     arr.reverse_each { |x| puts x }

+But if you want a new array with the order of the elements reversed, then use this:

+    arr = ["Laura", "Florence", "Tori"]
+    reversed_order = arr.reverse

 # How would you convert a String `"Sumeet Jain"` into an Array `["Sumeet", "Jain"]`?
 How about to `["S", "u", "m", "e", "e", "t", " ", "J", "a", "i", "n"]`?
 How would you convert the Array back into a String?